-Here’s my Asian market shopping list!
+Here’s my Asian pantry staples!
 Everything I buy from Asian grocery stores, organised into Essentials vs Dish specific items, plus links to the dishes you can make if you have x, y, z.

-There’s over 45 recipes that use 6 core Asian sauces that cost ~$12 in total.
+6 core Asian sauces that cost ~$12 in total are used to make over 45 recipes.
 Can you guess what they are? 🙂

 My closest proper Asian store is a 30 minute drive away.
 So keeping my pantry stocked with Asian essentials requires some semblance of organisation.